Healthdirect Free Australian health advice you can count on.

 Key facts

-• A cold is a viral infection that usually affects your nose and throat.
+• A cold is a viral infection that affects your nose and throat.

-• Common symptoms include sore throat, sneezing and a blocked or runny nose.
+• Common symptoms of a cold include a sore throat, sneezing and a blocked or runny nose.

-• Symptoms usually get better on their own within 7 to 10 days.
+• Your symptoms usually get better on their own within 7 to 10 days.

-A cold is a viral infection that usually affects your nose and throat.
+A cold is a viral infection that usually affects your upper respiratory tract, including your nose and throat.

 Colds are more common in winter.